harness/developer-hub/docs/platform/git-experience/configure-git-experience-for-harness-entities.md

 ![](./static/configure-git-experience-for-harness-entities-39.png)

-Here you can choose to use [**Harness Code Repository**](/docs/code-repository/) or a third party provider.
-If you choose Harness Code Repository, you will not need to configure a **Git Connector** and can skip to selecting your **Repository** below.
+Here you can choose to use [**Harness Code Repository**](/docs/code-repository/) or a third-party provider.
+If you choose Harness Code Repository, you won't need to configure a **Git Connector** and can skip to selecting your **Repository** below.

-Otherwise, in **Git Connector**, select or create a Git Connector to the repo for your Project.
-For steps, see [Code Repo Connectors](../connectors/code-repositories/connect-to-code-repo.md).
+Otherwise, in **Git Connector**, select or create a Git Connector for your project's repo.
+For steps, go to [Code Repo Connectors](../connectors/code-repositories/connect-to-code-repo.md).

 ![](./static/configure-git-experience-for-harness-entities-40.png)